Inger Munch’s Pier

 Inger Munch’s Pier is a collaboration between British Artist Tracey Emin and J & L Gibbons.
-The newly commissioned artwork, The Mother and its island landscape, will be installed on the Oslo harbour in 2021 coinciding with the construction of the city’s new Munch Museum, funded by the Oslo Municipality Art Programme.
+The newly commissioned artwork, The Mother and its island landscape, will be installed on the Oslo harbour in 2022 following the opening of the city’s new Munch Museum, funded by the Oslo Municipality Art Programme.

 The Mother is a nine-metre high bronze statue of a kneeling naked woman to be positioned at the historic mouth of the Akerselva river and visible from across the harbour.
 The island on which it sits is made porous and absorbent, contoured with graded growing media to create a coastal ecology in an area currently designated an ecological desert.
 This ‘seed bed’ will become a dynamic habitat supporting urban bee pollination and coastal birdlife with niches of shelter created by the bronze.
 The meadow has been advanced procured from local provenance seed, and is defined by recycled blue limestone to mirror the natural geology of the Oslofjord.

 Client Kulturetaten, The Agency for Cultural Affairs Oslo